-The hotel one block away rented a smaller, moldy smelling room with a stiff bed for $150.
+On the flip side- the hotel one block away rented a smaller, moldy smelling room with a stiff bed for $150.

-It is a win/ win for the host and the guest.
+Again, it is a win/ win for the host and the guest.

 Also, if you’re host is there, it is a perfect way to get the local hangouts and tips that typical tourists don’t get- thanks private tour guide!

 If you’re looking for other money making ideas, check out that article by our friends over at Breaking The One Percent.